gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 most.
 Loosing focus during the run is unwanted because it decreases productivity and breaks the flow.
 Further if unit tests are slow, developers will not run tests regularly or skip running them completely.
-Then tests will loose their purpose to provide fast feedback.
+Then tests will loose their purpose, namely providing fast feedback.
 Martin Fowler speaks of a **[compile suite and a commit suite](https://martinfowler.com/bliki/UnitTest.html)**.
 Normally developers work on a specific part or unit of a system like a single